Pastoral letter from Richard Steven.

 Readings for the week ahead:

-Please continue to pray for one another using the church prayer sheet, and please pray especially for: Brian and Joan Clark, Helen Ford, Jackie Fuller, Sue Freeman, Brian Goulder, Constance Martin, Alan Ticehurst, Joy Underhill, Sue Freeman, and Derek Wells.
+Please pray for one another using the church prayer sheet, and please pray especially for: Brian Clark, Jackie Fuller, Sue Freeman, Brian Goulder, Constance Martin, Joy Underhill, Derek Wells.

 May the road rise up to meet you.